 Cottagecore Kitchen Spaces:

-The kitchens I’m seeing feel just like an english picnic.
+The kitchens I’m seeing feel just like an English picnic.
 Grandma’s china is out of the box and proudly displayed and used.
-Tea sets, lace, and wild flower bouquets are plentiful.
+Tea sets, lace, and wildflower bouquets are plentiful.

 Continuing through the house:

-I love how they even have a row of mis-matched chairs in front of this jam packed wall.
+I love how they even have a row of mismatched chairs in front of this jam-packed wall.

-Dainty painted furniture is just about everywhere you look within cottagecore!
+Daintily painted furniture is just about everywhere you look within cottagecore!

 Also, did I mention that there are books?
 Vintage books?
 And lots of them?
 How could I not love that?!